pacnpal/simpleguardhome/README.md

 # SimpleGuardHome

 A modern web application for checking and managing domain filtering in AdGuard Home.
-Built with FastAPI and modern JavaScript.
+Built with FastAPI and modern JavaScript, following the official AdGuard Home OpenAPI specification.

 ## Features